Kaleido-subs/style-guide/docs/dialogue_styling.md

 # Dialogue Styling Guidelines

+!!! warning
+    **All examples on this page assume 1080p video.**<br>
+    If you are working with some other resolution, you may need to adjust values accordingly.

 Dialogue styling is a vital,
 yet often underappreciated aspect of subtitling.
 It encompasses the font, colour, and positioning of dialogue,